fivetran/dbt_fivetran_utils/README.md

 * `delimiter`    (required): Character you want to be used as the delimiter between aggregates.
 ----
 ### timestamp_add ([source](macros/timestamp_add.sql))
-This macro allows for cross database addition of a timestamp field and a specified datepart and interval for BigQuery, Redshift, Postgres, and Snowflake.
+This macro allows for cross database addition of a timestamp field and a specified datepart and interval for BigQuery, Redshift, Postgres, DuckDB, and Snowflake.

 **Usage:**
 ```sql